 - Cut a lime wedge and rim the margarita glass with the lime.

-- To rim the glass, dip the wet margarita glass into a dish filled with sugar.
+- To rim the glass, dip the wet rim of the glass into a dish filled with sugar.

 - Fill a cocktail shaker with tequila, triple sec, orange juice, and sour mix.

 - Shake until blended.

-- Pour into a margarita glass filled with ice.
+- Pour into the sugar-rimmed margarita glass filled with ice cubes.

 - Garnish with orange and lime slices or an orange wedge.